nickemma/NickEmma/README.md

 ## 👋 Hi, I'm Nicholas Emmanuel — **MLOps Infrastructure Engineer**.

 ## 🏥**About Me**
-MLOps Infrastructure Engineer specializing in healthcare AI deployment.
-I solve the critical question: "How do we safely deploy AI in healthcare?" by building HIPAA-compliant MLOps pipelines, secure cloud infrastructure, and production-ready AI systems that get healthcare organizations from prototype to patient impact.
+Software & MLOps Infrastructure Engineer specializing in healthcare AI deployment.
+I address the critical question: "How do we safely deploy AI in healthcare?" by building HIPAA-compliant MLOps pipelines, secure cloud infrastructure, and production-ready AI systems that enable healthcare organizations to transition from prototype to patient impact.

 ---
 ## **🚀 My Journey: From Full-Stack To MLOps**